Mathemalsky/turinga/Readme.md

  generate key                                | ./turinga21 genKey <key_file> <key_length> <name_of_all_possibly_used_rotors>
  generate rotors                             | ./turinga21 genRot <rotor_names> <seed_integer>

 For most of these commands there are shortcuts which replace some options by standard values.
-Use the help command to se them.
+Use the help command to see them.
+For more help have a look in the wiki.

 ### On Windows
 To run Turinga on windows you need to replace `./turinga21` by `turinga21.exe` in the commands listed above.
+Of course you need to adjust the command to the actual name of your executable or vice versa.